 As millennials, we subconsciously know this already and will create social media posts accordingly.
 As stated in my earlier blog, How to Attract Millennials with Your B2B Marketing, millennials are becoming the majority demographic in the business world so you need to be reaching us.
 What better way to reach us than through a millennial who already “speaks our language.”

 Ask your millennial employees to recognize each other’s achievements online.
 They will likely be happy to do it, and if the achievement is something they can link to – Bingo!
 Employee Advocacy.

 Your employees build camaraderie organically and your links will be shared genuinely online.
-Since the ability to work remotely is something 68 percent of recent grads are looking for from an employer, these virtual high fives will be more in demand.
+Since 92 percent of millennials want to work remotely at least one to two days a week, these virtual high fives will be more in demand.

 Leverage Employee Advocacy and Content Marketing

 Employee advocacy is a paradigm that companies need to embrace.
 Buyers want to do business person-to-person, and seeing your employees “in real life” on social media builds trust for them and your brand with a proper strategy.

 Consider approaching your millennial employees first when starting out with an employee advocacy plan.
 They can help to provide the proof you need to get other employees on board.